kidsuke/ThisMeansWar/README.md

 ### INSTALATION

-Clone this github repository and run on your android device
+Clone this github repository and run it on your android device.
+In the first installation, the app may encounter black screen problem after you press Play since it needs some permissions to access Android device and this somehow affects the rendering stuff.
+If you meet this case, just stop and re-run it again.
+Also make sure that all the permissions the app needs are granted.

 ### CONNECT EXTERNAL SENSOR